userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 The *snapcraft.yaml* file that we've discussed so far can be found in the *initial* directory.

-You can build the snap by simply executing `snapcraft` in that directory.
-The build should take about 5 to 10 minutes to complete.
+You can build the snap by running `snapcraft` in that directory.
+The build process should take about 5 to 10 minutes to complete.
 Snapcraft will display various status messages in your terminal whilst the build is ongoing.
-If all goes well, you should see something like the following once the build is complete:
+If all goes well, you should eventually see something similar to the following:

 ```bash
 $ snapcraft